 Wait!
 We can keep talking about the State Museum because their exhibits step beyond human history!
 Dipping into some of a kids' favorite science class topics, you can learn about geology, paleontology, ecology, and more.
 A family favorite is Mammal Hall with its dioramas of native Pennsylvania animals.
 You can even watch a show in the Planetarium that bring it all together and remind you just how small we are!

-At the Harsco Science Center at Whitaker Center, kids think they're running around having fun, but they are also discovering new things about physics, engineering, weather, gravity, sound, the human body, and even the technology behind movies and television.
+At the Whitaker Center's Harsco Science Center, kids think they're running around having fun, but they are also discovering new things about physics, engineering, weather, gravity, sound, the human body, and even the technology behind movies and television.
 Spend a few hours with your kids roaming three floors of science experiments and endless opportunities for them to say, "Cool!"

 Reading about rocks and geology in a textbook can't compare to a tour of Echo Dell - Indian Echo Caverns, one of the most visited and marvelous attractions on the East Coast.
 This natural geologic wonder is filled with breathtaking rock formations that date back millions of years!
 For an extra science credit, ask your tour guide about the creatures that inhabit the caverns!